OHI-Science/bhi-1.0-archive/baltic2015/prep/SPP/spp_prep.md

 For groups associated to HELCOM subbasin: this key was used to translate subbasins into baltic regions: prep/baltic\_rgns\_to\_bhi\_rgns\_lookup\_holas.csv

+**If these data are used, need to translate to subbasins with the new shapefile matches, should be very similar**

 Helcom species data downloaded from here: <http://maps.helcom.fi/website/Biodiversity/index.html> I added some subbasins to these data based on emails from Mar 21 email from Marc and Lena The data I added is incomplete.

 The taxa\_combine.R combines the 5 taxonomic groups: benthos, birds, fish, mammals, macrophytes into a single data frame.